griffinodow/griffinodow/README.md

 # Portfolio

 Welcome to my GitHub portfolio.
 This is where I showcase my technical ability and expertise.
+I am a Full-Stack Software Engineer that specializes in React, Redux, NodeJS, and AWS.

 ## Architecture